 - Audiovisual materials:

-- video films – educational series, features, television programs
+- films – educational series, features, television programs

 - transparencies – the collection covers primarily US architecture, film, theatre, literature, history, and visual arts.